aws/aws-durable-execution-sdk-js/packages/aws-durable-execution-sdk-js/src/documents/INSTRUMENTATION_PLUGIN.md

 - `onOperationStart/End` bracket the full lifetime of the operation across all attempts
 - `onOperationAttemptStart/End` bracket each individual attempt
 - `onInvocationEnd` is the correct place for flushing spans/metrics before Lambda freezes
+- wrapOperation and wrapOperationAttempt are currently not used together. wrapOperation is currently only used to wrap operations executing code which don't have an attempt concept (run-in-child-context). wrapOperationAttempt does the same for operations which have built in retry attempts such as steps and wait-for-condition.

 ---